AIKevin/Sentence_Classification_for_PGN/README.md

 ![Screenshot](Format_Sentences_for_Dataset_Creation.PNG)
 One column for the sentences to filter.

+My dataset is in French, but you can use an English dataset.

 The project is in a Google Colab Notebook, the Python 3 version is coming soon!